MelissaPabst/SavvyDAPython/Week1/Class2.md

 array([[3, 4, 5],
        [4, 5, 6]])

-# select first two rows of a
+# select first two rows of an array
 >>> a[:2]
 array([[1, 2, 3],
        [3, 4, 5]])